Alberta’s budget: Here’s what you need to know

 Betting on oil

-Despite insisting it was focused on kicking its dependence on oil and gas royalties, the NDP government’s latest budget clearly relies on petroleum to help dig the province out of deficit.
+Despite insisting it was focused on weaning the province off its dependence on oil and gas royalties, the NDP government’s latest budget relies in part on petroleum to help dig the province out of deficit.
 The budget predicts rising prices combined with a pair of pipeline projects – Kinder Morgan’s Trans Mountain expansion to B.C. and Enbridge Inc.’s Line 3 replacement to Wisconsin – will triple income from royalties by 2020.

 That assumes oil prices will continue rebounding, hitting $68 (U.S.) a barrel by 2020.